July 9, 2018

 XII.
 Campus Tour Policies

 A campus tour is any event that brings a non-university affiliated company or business onto campus solely to market its products or services.
 Often, campus tours will approach student organizations about booking their event on campus in exchange for money.
 The university does not permit student organizations to earn money in this capacity.
-Trojan Event Services is permitted to accept four requests for Campus Tours per semester.
+The Student Affairs Advertising and Marketing Department is permitted to accept four requests for Campus Tours per semester.
 USC Undergraduate Student Government (USG) is the only student organization at USC that is permitted to book campus tours.
 USG is limited to booking two campus tours per semester.
 All other student organizations are not permitted to bring campus tours to USC.
 The other two tour dates per semester may be used by university departments.
 Priority is given to tours that are not for profit and are for educational purposes (as opposed to marketing and sales).
-All campus tours must be approved by the Campus Activities.
+All campus tours must be approved by Campus Activities and the Student Affairs Advertising and Marketing Department at (213) 740-1168.
 Campus tours may not bring any merchandise or materials to campus that are in direct conflict with an existing USC on-campus vendor.

 If the university suspects that a student organization or department is in violation of these guidelines, its event may be charged off-campus rates for the venue, and/or be canceled and the student organization will forfeit any deposits.